act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries.md

 ## Assumptions

-- The rule does not take consider existence of any control on the page that can handle or change the orientation on demand.
+- The rule does not consider the existence of any control on the page that can change the orientation on demand.

 ## Accessibility support